MCMS Mustang Band

 Rising 6th Grade Registration

 No experience is needed.
 You will learn how to read music and how to play a new instrument when you join.
+Students interested in joining band can enroll through Friday, August 8

 Rising 7th Grade Registration

 No experience is needed, but students will need to be prepared to catch up to their peers.
 This is possible with the right mindset going in.
 Instrument options might be limited based on current instrument needs.
+Students interested in joining band can enroll through Friday, August 8

 If you are already in middle school, or if you are transferring from another school system, please click the link below to request more information.

-Rising 8th Grade
+Rising 8th Grade Registration

 Students wanting to join in 8th grade should have prior instrumental experience.
 Perhaps you are transferring from another school or you have studied through private lessons.
 Click the link below to request information and Mr. Smith will be in touch.